 Remember, you need to meet all the subject prerequisites and other program specific requirements for your chosen program.

-Exceptions: The Bachelor of Biomedical Science (Accelerated), Bachelor of Medical Science, Bachelor of Midwifery and Bachelor of Dietetics are not available via this program.
-If you would like to apply for these programs, discuss your options with your school's Early Offer Guarantee Coordinator.
-You can still submit an application for your backup preference for the Early Offer Guarantee.
+Exceptions: The Bachelor of Biomedical Science (Accelerated), Bachelor of Dietetics, Bachelor of Medical Science, Bachelor of Midwifery and Bachelor of Music are not available via this program.

 Complete the Early Offer Guarantee application form and meet with your Early Offer Guarantee Coordinator within your school.